plantgenomicslab/BCH709/setup.md

 If you're an Instructor or Maintainer or want to contribute to these lessons, please get in touch with us [team@carpentries.org](mailto:team@carpentries.org) and we will start instances for you.

 ### Data

-The data used in this workshop is available on FigShare.
-Because this workshop works with real data, be aware that file sizes for the data are large.
-Please read the FigShare page linked below for information about the data and access to the data files.
+The data used in this lecture will be available by direct link.

 [FigShare Data Carpentry Genomics Beta 2.0](https://figshare.com/articles/Data_Carpentry_Genomics_beta_2_0/7726454)